Decide if prepayment is right for you

-If you have a choice about getting a prepayment meter installed, think about how it'll affect you.
+If you have a choice about moving to prepayment, think about how it'll affect you.

 You could end up with no gas or electricity

-You shouldn’t get a prepayment meter if running out of credit and having no gas or electricity would cause you a serious problem.
-If, for example:
+You shouldn’t move to prepayment if running out of credit and having no gas or electricity would cause you a serious problem.
+For example, if you have:

 You’ll need to top up your credit

-Every time you want to top up you'll need to buy credit for your meter from a top-up point - often a local shop or post office.
+If you have a prepayment meter, you'll need to buy credit for your meter from a top-up point - often a local shop or post office.

 You won't be able to get the best deal

-With the best prepayment meter deal you'll pay an average of £235 a year more than you would on the best direct debit deal.
+With an old-style prepayment meter you'll pay more than you would on the best direct debit deal.
 There are also fewer tariffs and suppliers to choose from.

-If you want to save money on your gas and electricity, it might be better to keep your meter and switch to a different supplier.
+If you want to save money on your gas and electricity, it’s usually better to switch to a different supplier and keep your old-style credit meter.

 You’ll pay a daily fee

 As well as paying for the gas and electricity you use, you pay a daily fee for being connected - known as a standing charge.
-You pay this with a normal meter too, but with a prepayment meter you need to have credit to pay it - even on days when you don’t use any gas or electricity.
+You pay this with a normal meter too, but when you're on prepayment you need to have credit to pay it - even on days when you don’t use any gas or electricity.

 The amount of the standing charge depends on where you live and what tariff and supplier you have.
-It’s typically around 28p a day.
+It’s usually around 28p a day.

 Jacintha has gas central heating, which she switched off last summer.